manav907/FixSteamICON/README.md

 ## Issue Description

-The issue occurs when you have an external drive or folder for Steam apps, uninstall Steam, reinstall it, and reuse the previously installed contents from the external drive to avoid redownloading steamapps.
+The issue occurs when you have an external library folder for Steam, uninstall Steam, reinstall it, and reuse the the external library folder to avoid redownloading steamapps.
 In this situation, the "DefaultSteamInstallDIR"/steam/games folder does not get repopulated with .ico files of steamapps that were not redownloaded.

 ## Reproducing the Issue